 It might be... a mighty long way

-mighty long way, a mighty long way
+a mighty long way, a mighty long way

 Once I was a halo man, and with your lonely heart it dwell